SimonLdj/hypnolog-server/README.md

 See this:
 ![alt text](/doc/images/screenshot_hypnolog-python-example.png "HypnoLog UI screenshot")

-## How does it works
+## How does it work
 Easy. *HypnoLog* sends the logged data/objects from your application as JSON HTTP requests to HypnoLog server.
 HypnoLog server sends it to the web browser.
-Web browser display the data as you wish.
+Web browser displays the data as you wish.
 You see your logged data - visualized and shining as you want.
 Read more about [Architecture](/doc/architecture.md).

 ## Features:
 - Log from any language/technology/environment (all you need is HTTP support).